February 14, 2020: MARS CORRECT – CRITIQUE OF ALL NASA MARS WEATHER DATA

 PURPOSE OF MARSCORRECT RESEARCH

 The August, 2012 landing of MSL Curiosity on Mars was brilliant.
 See it here.
 However, our research group named Mars Correct exists to prove that the U.S. Government espouses deeply flawed versions of Martian meteorology.
 While the greatest errors are with air pressure, NASA has published incorrect wind information, wrong temperatures, flawed relativity humidity reports, and incorrect ultraviolet radiation levels and even wrong sunrise and sunset times.
 We can say this because after NASA read our proofs, it removed all wind reports, adapted our day length calculations, and removed much of the rest of their mistaken data from their web sites.
 However, their fundamental error remains their claim that the average pressure on Mars is 6.1 millibars, which is close to a vacuum.
 The weather that we see occurring, even the blue color of the Martian sky that they would not let us see for 36 years, are all impossible with such a low pressure.
 We believe that the absurdly low pressure that they advance is proof of a political and/or religious agenda and cover-up that requires maintenance of the status quo.
 However, this site doesn’t delve into the full nature of that charge, although one article explores it a bit and it is briefly discussed in the Afterword of our Basic Report.
 Rather, this web site’s focus is just with proving the NASA weather data wrong.
-Our May 21, 2017 report is found at this link: MARS CORRECT: CRITIQUE OF ALL NASA MARS WEATHER DATA.
-The May 12, 2017 PowerPoint summary of the Report may be found at Mars Correct?
-Mars is wet.
+Our August 15, 2017 report is found at this link: MARS CORRECT: CRITIQUE OF ALL NASA MARS WEATHER DATA.